powerupcloud/AWSInventoryLambda/README.md

 Just use the script.py as Lambda function code and schedule a job.
 You may also schedule it as a standalone job without using lambda.
 For more details about how to schedule this as a job using lambda, read this [step by step guide](http://blog.powerupcloud.com/2016/02/07/aws-inventory-details-in-csv-using-lambda/)

 #AWS System Manager can help in setting up the inventory with more detailed information.
+Please refer AWS System Manager.